 3. Direct the Maven compiler plugin to use the desired checkers by creating three new profiles as shown below (the example uses the Nullness Checker).
-If your POM file does not already use the maven-compiler-plugin plugin, you are done.
-If your POM file already uses the plugin, copy edit the first profile to incorporate the existing configuration.
+If your POM file does not already use the maven-compiler-plugin plugin, you can use the text below as is.
+If your POM file already uses the plugin, copy and edit the first profile to incorporate the existing configuration.